 September 28, 2021| DIY, Farmhouse furniture, Refurbishing furniture

-Do you want to transform an antique pine dresser into something more appealing?
+Do you want to transform an antique pine dresser and give it an update?
 I will share with you how I refinished a recent find.

 Antique Pine Dresser